Get a free, no obligation personal loan quote with rates as low as 9.90%

 Reduce Your Capital Gains Tax With A Donation Receipt

-One way to minimize the capital gains tax is by donating assets, such as stocks or properties, to a worthy cause.
-For instance, if you donate to a registered charity, you’ll be sent a tax receipt that you can use to deduct a part of that donation from your income taxes.
+One way to minimize the capital gains tax is by donating assets to a worthy cause.
+For instance, if you donate to a registered charity, you’ll be sent a tax receipt.
+You can use this to deduct a part of that donation from your income taxes.

 However, instead of offering money, you can transfer ownership of the investment in-kind to the organization.
 Because you’re not selling the asset, you can use your receipt to receive the same kind of tax offset, without it qualifying as a capital gain.
 You can also achieve this by transferring it to a friend or family member.